-Stanford PACS invites applications for a one or two-year postdoctoral fellowships.
-The Center will award one fellowship and possibly more to for a postdoctoral fellow to spend time at Stanford and participate in Center activities.
-Applications are welcome from young scholars across the social sciences as well as social science related professional schools.
+Stanford’s Center on Philanthropy and Civil Society invites applications for a one or two-year postdoctoral fellowships.
+The Center will award up to three fellowships for a postdoctoral fellow to spend time at Stanford and participate in Center activities.
+Applications are welcome from scholars across the humanities, social sciences, and social science related professional schools.

 The annual fellowship stipend is $50,000, plus the standard benefits that postdoctoral fellows at Stanford University receive.
 The fellowship program falls under U.S. Immigration J-1 Exchange Visitor Visa activities.

-- Cover letter: detailing the reasons for the applicant's interest in coming to Stanford and an indication as to which faculty members they would be interested in working with should that faculty member have a reciprocal interest.
+Cover letter: detailing the reasons for the applicant's interest in coming to Stanford and an indication as to which faculty members they would be interested in working with should that faculty member have a reciprocal interest.

 Fellowship proposal: detailing the research that the fellow would undertake while at Stanford (five page limit).

 Writing sample: consisting of either a dissertation chapter or a recent published paper.

 Graduate Transcript: with proof that applicants have completed all the requirements for the PhD, or a letter from their PhD advisor stating they will do so by June 2013.

-- Two Letters of Recommendation
+Two Letters of Recommendation.

 Please disclose if you have additional funding arrangements.

-The next deadline for submission will be January 2015.
+The next deadline for submission is January 9, 2015 by 5:00pm PST.